 Policymakers should provide:

 - greater investment in research on the aging process, particularly on diseases associated with aging, such as dementia (including Alzheimer’s disease),Parkinson’s disease, communicable diseases (e.g., HIV/AIDS), chronic conditions that affect both younger and older Americans, and CAM; and

 - adequate funding for the nation’s leading health-research agencies to carry out a comprehensive health-research agenda designed to promote health and wellness in every setting and across settings.

 - National Institutes of Health funding for specific diseases allocated fairly and equitably; and

 - adequate support for basic science, stem-cell research, and genetic research to advance knowledge about preventing and treating serious diseases and conditions that affect people of all ages, as well as to ensure that the U.S. remains at the forefront of biomedical research and development.

 Policymakers should ensure equitable allocation of funding for research addressing the health concerns of older adults, women, and members of historically disadvantaged groups.
 The research should also address racial and ethnic disparities in health care, especially with respect to health conditions for which certain populations have disproportionately negative outcomes.

 Policymakers should expand and adequately fund opportunities to test the efficacy of health-promotion efforts and disease-prevention efforts across all care settings.

 Best-practices guidelines should be disseminated among states and localities.

-Policymakers should support further study of the safety and efficacy of particular CAM treatments.
+Policymakers should support further study of the safety and efficacy of particular complementary and alternative medicine treatments.